 - Find and remove duplicates

-It’s simple to find duplicates with Duplicates Expert.
+It’s simple to find duplicates with Duplicate File Finder.
 The app allows you to find all duplicate files: photos, videos, music, and even similar folders.

 - Find and delete unneeded hidden files